Poplar Bluff Municipal Library District

 - Bring in animals unless intended as service or comfort animals or a part of library programming.

 - Consume food or beverages in the library unless intended for pre-arranged and approved meetings in Board room and theater including children’s story time events and movie days.
+Food and beverages may be consumed in the Sensory Garden.

 - Lie or lounge on the floor, or sleep anywhere in the library.
+(Children and babies in arms, carriers, or strollers are exempt.)

 - Obstruct entrances and exits, aisles, stairs, or elevator.